Are You Facing A Felony Charge in Colorado? You Need Experienced and Effective Legal Counsel Immediately

-Patterson Weaver Law is a legal practice dedicated to providing effective and responsive felony criminal representation to its clients.
-Proudly serving El Paso County (Colorado Springs), Teller County, Pueblo, Park County, Fremont County, and the nearby areas, Criminal Defense Attorney Patterson Weaver has the ability and experience to guide you towards the best outcome possible on your case.
+Patterson Weaver Law, LLC is a law firm dedicated to providing effective legal advice and responsive felony criminal representation to its clients.
+Proudly serving El Paso County (Colorado Springs), Teller County, Pueblo, Park County, Fremont County, and the nearby areas.
+The Colorado Springs criminal defense lawyers Patterson Weaver Law have the ability and experience to guide you towards the best outcome possible on your case.

-No one thinks of themselves as a “felon”.
+We tend to think of ourselves as good people; very few of us think of themselves as a “felon."
 However, if you find yourself charged with a felony, that is exactly what you are in danger of becoming.
 If you have been charged with a felony, you need to speak to a capable and experienced Criminal Defense Attorney immediately.

 What is a Felony?